If you enjoy these pictures, we'd love for you to let us know by clicking the Like button - Thank You!

 Seeing these homes gives us a closer look at what the residents of Turnagain went through.
 And, when you read the stories of the Great Alaskan Earthquake here on Anchorage Memories, you get just an idea of what it must have been like for those of us who survived.

-Pictures by Diane S. Smith
+The following pictures were taken by Diane S. Smith

 Amazing scenes of buildings that were once home to residents of Anchorage.
 And a reminder of the incredible force generated by the 9.2 earthquake.